Let the Light Shine In

 "James?
 You in there?"
 Al shook his hand in front of his brother's face and frowned.

 "I'm fine," the older Potter boy answered.
 "I just… I'll be right back, okay?
 Don't let Lily leave for the train without us both."
 He didn't wait for Al to say anything before he turned on his heel and walked an ever-familiar path to an ever-familiar office.
 An office he hadn't entered in months.

 James knocked, and he heard Justin's voice call out and grant permission to enter.
 Justin looked up once James shut the door behind him, and his face drained of all color.
 "James."

 Justin's face hardened.
 "I would like to correct any misconceptions," he groused as he moved about his office, packing things.
 "I'm no pervert or pedo or miscreant or lecher, and I have no intentions of being something anywhere near that vile—"

 "Huh?"
 The look on Justin's face was priceless; James had a hard time not laughing and breaking the serious tone of things.

 The older wizard's shoulders slackened, and he breathed a sigh of relief.
 "Oh.
 Thank you.
 Thank you very much."

 James smiled halfheartedly.
 "And I wasn't thinking any of those things about you, just so you know."

-Justin blushed furiously and, for the first time, James thought of such an action as cute.
-The idea was a tad strange, true, but it was still cute.
+Justin reddened furiously, and, for the first time, James thought of such an action as cute.
+The idea was a tad strange, true, but the action was still cute.
 "Then what have you been thinking?"

 "State away," Justin said as he disappeared into his room to gather his garments.
 James had to follow him.